LocusAnalytics/chart-smart-text-demo/README.md

 [Live demo here](https://chart-smart-text-locus.netlify.app/)

+## TL;DR setup instructions
+You need to have Node.js installed.
+Clone this repo & run `npm i`, then start the dev server with `npm start`.

 ## SmartText development workflow
 You can add a chart to App.js with new data.
 If you need your data to look a certain way, define the data in `exampleData/exampleData.js`, exporting it as a constant which App.js can import.
 Otherwise, make use of `generateLinechartData` or `generateBarcharData` functions.